laurilehmijoki/unistack/faq.md

 The word Unistack derives from **Uni**versal JavaScript and **Uni**directional Data Flow.

-## What is Univeral JavaScript?
+## What is Universal JavaScript?

-Literally, Univeral JavaScript means that a programmer uses JavaScript everywhere.
+Literally, Universal JavaScript means that a programmer uses JavaScript everywhere.

 In practice, it means that both the server and the client are written in JavaScript.

-## What are the benefits of Univeral JavaScript?
+## What are the benefits of Universal JavaScript?

 * You can use the same libraries and source files both on the server and on the client